 General Signs You May be Married to a Drug Addict

 Just having a “hunch” that your spouse is using drugs means you’ve noticed your spouse is acting physically and emotionally different enough to arouse your suspicions.
 Your hunch may be correct if your spouse:

 - Has lost or gained weight in a short period.
 Heroin, meth, and cocaine reduce appetite while marijuana increases appetite.

 - Has changed their sleep patterns.
 Did your spouse previously sleep through the night but is now experiencing insomnia, sleeping only an hour or two at a time or sleeping at odd times during the day?

-- No longer showers, shaves or brushes their teeth everyday.
-Spouses who were once particular about their personal hygiene but have gradually lost interest in their appearance may be spending all their energy into concealing and obtaining drugs.
+- No longer showers, shaves, or brushes their teeth every day.
+Spouses who were once particular about their personal hygiene but have gradually lost interest in their appearance may be spending all their energy on concealing and obtaining drugs.